1.2 Data Basics

 Quantitative data, also known as numerical data, always takes the form of numbers.
 Quantitative data is typically the result of counting or measuring attributes of a population (e.g., amount of money, pulse rate, weight, number of people living in your town, or the number of students taking statistics).
 Quantitative data may be either discrete or continuous.

-All data that results from counting are called quantitative discrete data.
-These data take on only certain numerical values.
+All data that results from counting is called quantitative discrete data.
+This data takes on only certain numerical values.
 If you count the number of phone calls you receive each day of the week, you might get values such as zero, one, two, or three.

-Data that are composed not just of counted numbers but of all possible values on an interval (the real numbers) are called quantitative continuous data.
-Continuous data are often the results of measurements like lengths, weights, or durations.
+Data that is composed not just of counted numbers but of all possible values on an interval (the real numbers) is called quantitative continuous data.
+Continuous data is often the result of measurements like lengths, weights, or durations.
 The length of a phone call in minutes would be quantitative continuous data.

 If we let X equal the number of points earned by one math student at the end of a term, then X is a numerical variable.
 If we let Y be a person’s party affiliation, then it would fall into categories such as Republican, Democrat, and Independent.
 Y is a categorical variable.
 We could do some math with values of X (for example, calculating the average points earned in class), but it makes no sense to do math with values of Y, as you can’t calculate an average party affiliation.